alexa-games/litexa/docs/reference/README.md

 locale-specific pronunciations for your voiced responses.
-Simply add your locale-specific pronunciation definitions to the Litexa files that reside in said locale's Litexa project directory (see the Localization chapter, for further information).
+Simply add your locale-specific pronunciation definitions to the Litexa files that reside in said locale's Litexa project directory (see the Localization chapter for further information).

-::: tip Tip
+:::tip
 We recommend using a standalone file (e.g. `pronounce.litexa`) for pronunciation definitions.
 :::

-::: warning Note
+:::warning Note
 Opposite to Litexa's structured-based override features of localization, the default locale's pronunciations will not carry over to other locales.
 :::